$125 off any CGM Plan. Use code WINTER125

 How Many Hours of Sleep Do Women Need?

-According to the U.S. Department of Health, adult women should be getting somewhere between seven and nine hours of sleep per night.
-People who are pregnant may need more, and people who are older may need less sleep.
+According to the U.S. Department of Health, women should get between seven and nine hours of sleep per night.
+Women in earlier life course stages and those who are pregnant may need more sleep, and older people may need less sleep.

-If you struggle with sleep issues and getting enough sleep, it’s important to consult with your doctor.
-However, there are some simple changes you can make at home in the meantime.
-Here are some tips to help you get a good night’s sleep.
+If you struggle with sleep issues and getting enough sleep, it's important to consult with your doctor.
+In the meantime, you can implement a few easy adjustments at home.

 a woman laying in bed at night

-Try setting a consistent time for turning out the lights and getting into bed, and stick to it every day.
+Try setting consistent sleep times for turning out the lights and getting into bed.
+Get up simultaneously, even on weekends, to avoid repaying your "sleep debt" with excessive sleep on those days.
 There are even some handy sleep apps out there that can help you stay accountable to your sleep schedule at night.

 2) Examine Your Eating Habits

-The food you eat may have an effect on your quality of sleep.
+The food you eat may affect your quality of sleep.
 As a general rule, it can be a good idea to avoid eating at least three hours before bedtime.
 But for some people, what you eat may be even more important than when.

 For example, spicy foods can cause acid reflux, which can be worsened by lying down.
-Spicy foods can also increase your body temperature, which has been linked to poor sleep quality.
+These foods can also increase body temperature, which is linked to poor sleep quality.

 Foods containing added sugar and refined carbs, like sodas, instant noodles, fast foods, and desserts, have also been shown to interfere with sleep quality.
 A high intake of trans fats and calories may also contribute to insomnia, and eating fatty foods before bed has also been linked to poor sleep.